 Therapy works by helping to connect the dots between thoughts, feelings, and behaviors.
 Even if you think, “I already know what I’m supposed to do differently, I’m just not doing it.
 Why do I need to pay someone to tell me that?”
 The truth is there is no perfect objectivity.
 A caring and trained professional is there to point out your blind spots at a pace you can manage to help figure out what you need to get over the hump.
 If you’ve tried therapy but didn’t like or didn’t “get it” with the therapist you saw…well, sometimes you have to kiss some frogs.
 It’s important to communicate to your next therapist what did and did not work for you.

 There can be a lot of assumptions about what therapy is if you’ve never tried or found a therapist you connected with.
 Sometimes I hear people staying away from therapy is because they have the “rent-a-friend” heebie jeebies.
 Or they’re sure the therapist will be distant, write some mysterious notes down, and offer very little in return.
 And yet I hear from people all the time who commit to the process who wonder why the hell they didn’t start sooner!

 While psychotherapy is an effective treatment (1), all too often the many folks who need mental health services choose not to seek out treatment due to stigma (2, 3).
 My aim is to keep the environment welcoming as you begin to understand the process better.
 Learn more about ME, and the way I think about INDIVIDUAL and COUPLES therapy.

 This part is like the movies – you come in to an office and have a conversation about what’s going on with you for about an hour every week.
 The content is based on what’s on your mind and what you’re struggling with.
 Over time, these conversations weave a greater story about what your life looks like and what it is you need.
-In couples work, it’s the same principle, but you’re also working toward problem solving and having meaningful interactions and new ways of communication with your partner.
+In couples work, it’s the same principle, but you’re also working toward having meaningful interactions and new ways of communication with your partner.